We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Focus on fluids.
 You don’t have to drink plain water to meet your hydration needs.
-Other good sources of fluid include milk, tea, and broth.
+Other good sources of hydration include milk, tea, and broth.

 - Skip sugary drinks.
 While you can get fluid from soda, juice, and alcohol, these beverages have high calorie contents.
 It’s still smart to choose water whenever possible.

-- Drink water while out to eat.
-Drink a glass of water instead of ordering another beverage.
+- Drink water while you’re out to eat instead of ordering another beverage.
 You can save some cash and lower the total calories of your meal too.

 - Add some flair to your water by squeezing in fresh lemon or lime juice.